• Skip to primary navigation

 Honestly, they're so simple, yet they're one of the most delicious Southern comfort food recipes I've ever had.
 And I just love how versatile they are!
 The fried grit cakes are pretty mild in flavor, so they work well with all sorts of dishes.

-I usually serve my fried grit cakes with sausage gravy and fried eggs or scrambled eggs, topped with pulled pork or country ham, or alongside a Southern meal like this Southern meatloaf.
+I usually serve my fried grit cakes with sausage gravy and fried eggs or scrambled eggs, topped with pulled pork or country ham, or alongside a Southern meal like this Southern meatloaf and fried corn.

 With all of that said though, these crispy grit cakes are so darn good you can totally eat them alone!